 - Has a high grade mirror coating, making it look just like a standard mirror.
 A glass two way mirror has a more bronze appearance and does not pass the “fingernail” test.

-- Recording through acrylic yields a better picture quality than glass due to less tint.
+- Recording through acrylic provides better picture quality than glass due to less tint.

 - Two way mirror acrylic is equally reflective from both sides, so it’s critical the observation side is much less illuminated than the side which is being observed, ideally pitch black.

 - Smart Mirror